top of page

 The adjective 'scabrous' has an etymology that leads us to Latin.
 It originates from the Latin word 'scaber,' which means 'rough' or 'coarse.'
 In its original Latin form, 'scabrosus,' it described things that had a rough or harsh texture.
 Over time, 'scabrous' evolved to encompass not only the literal sense of roughness but also a figurative sense of coarseness, often describing something that is marked by harshness or difficulty, either in language or behavior.
 The etymology of 'scabrous' underscores its historical connection to the idea of roughness and coarseness, whether in a physical or metaphorical sense, highlighting its application to things that possess a challenging or abrasive quality.

-Quiz: Find the meaning of the adjective scabrous:
+Find the correct meaning of the adjective scabrous:

 Try Again!